drnaida/rsschool-ml-capstone-project/README.md

 **To underline, with the respect to accuracy, the best model s you can see on the screenshot is a RandomForestClassifier with max_features='sqrt', n_estimators=100, max_depth=5 and feature engineering technique #2**

+## #11 **To underline, in my code in addition to checking that my script works on valid data, I also load the saved model and check that accuracy is in the valid range (by that I check that the model is saved without any mistakes)**

+## #12

 # Usage